SergeOlivierP/MUBS/README.md

 # MUBS

-- Generating mutually unbiased basis sets for 2,4 and 8 qubits using different techniques.
+- Generating mutually unbiased basis sets of quantum states for 2,4 and 8 qubits (dimension 4,16 and 256 respectively) using different techniques.
 - Uniform sampling of maximally decorrelated states for general statistical tests:
     - Entropy approximation,
     - Optimal detection probability